What to do when you’re involved in a collision

 - If anyone has suffered an injury resulting in the person being transported to a hospital or there is any evidence of criminality CALL 911 right away.

 - If it is safe to do so and the vehicles can be moved, move all involved vehicles to an area of safety.

-- If the involved vehicles have over $2,000 combined damage you must report the collision to police FORTHWITH (that means IMMEDIATELY).
+- If the involved vehicles have over $2,000 combined damage you must report the collision to police forthwith.

-- Take note of the year, make, model and colour of the other involved vehicle.
+- Record where the collision occurred, the licence plate number, as well as the year, make, model and colour of the other involved vehicle(s).

-- Exchange insurance policy and company information, ask for the drivers licence to confirm the drivers full name and also take down a phone number from the involved individual.
+- Exchange driver licence and insurance policy and company information, ask for and record the drivers licence information to confirm the drivers full name and address and also obtain a phone number from the other involved individual(s).